Carbon dioxide: Supercritical as solvent

-In enhanced coal bed methane recovery, carbon dioxide would be pumped into the coal seam to displace methane, as opposed to current methods which primarily rely on the removal of water (to reduce pressure) to make the coal seam release its trapped methane.

-Bio transformation into fuel

-It has been proposed that CO2 from power generation be bubbled into ponds to stimulate growth of algae that could then be converted into biodiesel fuel.
-A strain of the cyanobacterium Synechococcus elongatus has been genetically engineered to produce the fuels isobutyraldehyde and isobutanol from CO2 using photosynthesis.

-Researchers have developed a process called electrolysis, using enzymes isolated from bacteria to power the chemical reactions which convert CO2 into fuels.

 Refrigerant

 Liquid and solid carbon dioxide are important refrigerants, especially in the food industry, where they are employed during the transportation and storage of ice cream and other frozen foods.
 Solid carbon dioxide is called "dry ice" and is used for small shipments where refrigeration equipment is not practical.
 Solid carbon dioxide is always below -78.5 C at regular atmospheric pressure, regardless of the air temperature.